 It is important to remember that YOU are your own best advocate.
 Empowering yourself with knowledge in advance of any doctors’ visit can help you to understand all the risks involved and weigh up the pros and cons.
 ALWAYS ask what alternative options are available to you and take the time to research before committing to anything.
 Of course, a speedy diagnosis in the case of cancer gives patients the best possible chance of recovery, but it is important to ensure that you are not putting yourself at any unnecessary risk.

 This article was taken from our newsletter archives.
-If you would like to receive our regular newsletters like this one, please visit our newsletter signup page.
+If you would like to receive our regular newsletters and receive the FREE Budwig Guide, please visit our newsletter signup page.

 References: